muhammadqamar/gatsby_demo_for_doug/markdowns_files/areas/impact-management.md

 ---
-title: Impact  Validation
+title: "Impact  Reporting "
-heading: Impact  Validation
+heading: "Impact  Reporting "
 description: Here’s some super smart text about Topia being the best place for social organisations to measure all their social impact.
-image: /static/assets/icon-validate.svg
+image: /static/assets/icon-report.svg
 ---